Can Prompt Difficulty be Online Predicted for Accelerating RL Finetuning of Reasoning Models?: Introduction

-\textbf{Approximate Inference towards Prompt Difficulty for Active Selection:} In response to these RQs, this work develops the Model Predictive Prompt Selection (MoPPS) method for online scoring the prompt difficulty in an amortized manner, which is simple to implement yet significantly improves learning efficiency in RL finetuning.
-Here, we formulate online prompt selection as a sequential decision-making problem and solve it with a dynamic Bernoulli bandit machine~\citep{berry1972bernoulli, russo2014learning}.
+\textbf{Approximate Inference towards Prompt Difficulty for Active Selection:} In response to these RQs, this work develops the Model Predictive Prompt Selection (MoPPS) method for online scoring the prompt difficulty approximately, which is simple to implement yet significantly improves learning efficiency in RL finetuning.
+Here, we formulate online prompt selection as a sequential decision-making problem and solve it with a dynamic Bernoulli bandit-based data mining strategy~\citep{berry1972bernoulli, russo2014learning}.
 In other words, each prompt is treated as an arm with stochastic binary rewards drawn from a latent variable as the success rate, and then we adopt posterior sampling to screen prompts in a streaming way.
-The lightweight sampling outcome of latent variables avoids exact evaluation of prompts, facilitates exploration as stochastic optimism, and supports informative prompt selection without extra LLM inference.
+The sampling outcome of latent variables avoids exact evaluation of prompts, facilitates exploration as stochastic optimism, and supports informative prompt selection without extra LLM inference.

 \textbf{Contributions and Primary Findings:} This work adopts a predict-then-optimize principle and successfully applies the concept of MPTS to the practice of RL finetuning LLMs.
 The primary contributions are three-fold: \begin{enumerate} \item We present a probabilistic graphical model to characterize RL finetuning LLMs, where the success rate works as the latent variable.
-The Bernoulli bandit machine is then introduced to enable online prompt selection, offering a new scheme for designing flexible active selection strategies. \item We constitute the principled posterior update method to efficiently estimate prompt difficulty with theoretical guarantee, which surrogates evaluation cost during high-quality prompt selection. \item Our framework is easy to implement and can be seamlessly integrated into a range of RL algorithms with various LLM backbones, complementing the pipeline of active RL finetuning. \end{enumerate}
+The Bernoulli bandit machine is then introduced to enable online prompt selection, offering a new scheme for designing flexible active selection strategies. \item We constitute the principled posterior update method to efficiently estimate prompt difficulty with theoretical guarantee, which surrogates evaluation cost during high-quality prompt selection. \item Our framework is easy to implement and can be seamlessly integrated into a range of RL algorithms with various LLM backbones, providing a system-efficient component that complements the pipeline of active RL finetuning. \end{enumerate}